test 33

 One Minute Takeaway

-• Employer-sponsored health coverage must now not exceed 9.12% of an employee’s income if it is to satisfy ACA affordability requirements for 2023
+• Employer-sponsored health coverage must now not exceed 9.02% of an employee’s income if it is to satisfy Affordable Care Act (ACA) affordability requirements for 2025.

 • Employers should be aware of state laws in addition to federal laws related to requirements.

-Small business owners tend to wear a lot of hats.
-That includes insurance experts.
-The problem is, many business leaders who are in charge of evaluating benefits packages are in the dark about the myriad compliance requirements surrounding health insurance coverage.
-If your company plans to provide health insurance for employees, it’s important that you understand your choices and the laws around them.
+Small business owners wear a lot of hats.
+They may have to be marketers, hiring managers, and even insurance experts, in charge of evaluating benefits packages for their employees.
+The problem is, a lot of business leaders are in the dark about the myriad compliance requirements surrounding health insurance coverage.
+If your company plans to provide health insurance for employees, you need to understand your options, and their legal implications.

 1. Small businesses with fewer than 50 full-time employees don’t have to provide health insurance under the ACA (Affordable Care Act).

-3. Employers are required to provide employees with a summary of benefits and coverage explaining health plan coverage and costs.
+3. Employers are required to provide employees with a Summary of Benefits and Coverage (SBC) document explaining health plan coverage and costs.

 5. Small businesses offering health insurance must offer it to all eligible employees when they become eligible for coverage, and that eligibility period should not extend beyond 90 days.

-1. QSEHRA – A Qualified Small Employer Health Reimbursement Arrangement or QSEHRA (pronounced Q-Sara) is a benefits option that has been beneficial for the small businesses that are aware it even exists.
-Small business owners can put aside a set amount of money each month to be used for employee premiums and medical expenses.
+1. QSEHRA – A Qualified Small Employer Health Reimbursement Arrangement or QSEHRA (pronounced Q-Sara) is one extremely helpful benefits option for small businesses.
+In this arrangement, small business owners put aside a set amount of non-taxed money every month to cover employees’ health care expenses.
 Employees are responsible for paying their own medical bills or insurance premiums, but the employer then reimburses the submitted expenses with those saved pre-tax dollars.

-2. ICHRA – An ICHRA or Individual Coverage Health Reimbursement Arrangement allows employers to provide a monthly tax-free allowance to their employees for individual health coverage expenses.
+2. ICHRA – With an ICHRA or Individual Coverage Health Reimbursement Arrangement, employers provide a monthly tax-free allowance to their employees for individual health coverage expenses.
 This enables employees to shop for insurance outside of an employer’s group health plan or when an employer does not offer health insurance at all.

 4. Group Coverage HRA – Often known as a GCHRA, this is an employer-funded medical expense reimbursement plan.
 It allows a business to reimburse its employees tax-free for eligible out-of-pocket expenses and health insurance premiums.
 It’s most often paired with a high-deductible health plan (HDHP).

-5. Association Health Plan – This plan shows that there is strength in numbers.
+5. Association Health Plan – AHPs show that there is strength in numbers.
 Several small businesses (those that are either in geographic proximity or in the same industry) can band together and gain the purchasing power needed to buy large group coverage.

 Null

-If your business employs fifty or more employees, you need to be aware of recent changes to health plan cost-sharing limits.
-Employer-sponsored health coverage must not exceed 9.12% of an employee’s income if it is to satisfy ACA affordability requirements for 2023.
-This is down from 9.61% in 2022.
-Make sure this change hasn’t pushed your plan into ‘unaffordable’ territory.
+If your business employs 50 or more employees, you need to be aware of recent changes to health plan cost-sharing limits.
+Employer-sponsored health coverage must not exceed 9.02% of an employee’s income if it is to satisfy ACA affordability requirements for 2025.
+This is up from 8.39% in 2024.
+Make sure this change doesn’t push your plan into “unaffordable” territory.

 State Health Insurance Laws

-Pro Tip: familiarize yourself with your state’s Department of Insurance to remain compliant.
+Pro Tip: familiarize yourself with your state’s Department of Insurance to stay compliant.

 Paycor Can Help

-If your company decides it’s ready to provide health insurance for your employees, We can make the task much easier.
-Paycor’s Benefits Administration Software is the more efficient way to get all of your people on board so you can get back to focusing on your HR strategy.
+If your company decides it’s ready to provide health insurance for your employees, we can make the task much easier.
+Paycor’s Benefits Administration Software is an efficient way to get all your people on board so you can get back to focusing on your HR strategy.
+From ACA reporting that minimizes complexity and guarantees compliance to streamlined payroll processes with taxes and HRA contributions factored in, the software enables businesses to offer best-in-class benefits while reducing administration time and costs.
+Take a free guided product tour today.

 Discover How Paycor Can Help Make A Difference - Take a Tour